ikaitist/Structure-Aware-3D-Cephalometric-Key-Point-Detection-with-Semi-supervied-Leanring/README.md

 # Structure-Aware-3D-Cephalometric-Key-Point-Detection-with-Semi-supervied-Leanring
-This is the official repository of Structure-Aware 3D Cephalometric Key Point Detection with Semi-supervied Leanring
+This is the official repository of Structure-Aware 3D Cephalometric Key Point Detection with Semi-supervied Leanring.
+Code will coming soon.